h2oai/h2o-3/h2o-docs/src/product/howto/H2O-DevCmdLine.md

 The resulting cluster will be formed by nodes A, B, C. The node A transitively sees node C via node B flatfile definition, and vice versa.

-The flatfile contains a list of nodes in the form `IP:PORT` (each node on separated line, everythin prefixed by `#` is ignored) which are going to compose a resulting cluster.
+The flatfile contains a list of nodes in the form `IP:PORT` (each node on separated line, everything prefixed by `#` is ignored) that are going to compose a resulting cluster.
 For example:

 **IPv4**: